 How do you NOT know this?
 Heidi replied.

-I emailed Casey Cotton and we set a lunch date for the following week.
+I replied to Casey and we set a lunch date for the following week.
 I declined her offer to pay.
 We’d go dutch.
-But this strange cloud of, I don’t know, dread, I guess, hovered over me the rest of the week.
+But this strange cloud of, I don’t know, dread? hovered over me the rest of the week.
 I had vivid dreams of dancing around a fire and walking through thick forests in darkness.
 People hidden just out of sight.

 Casey Cotton was adorable.
-Wild, red hair streaked with gray framed a pale face, sprinkled with freckles and lightly traced laugh lines.
-She wore head-to-toe Chico’s and carried a big Prada tote with grommet detail.
+Wild, red hair streaked with gray framed a pale face that was sprinkled with freckles and lightly traced laugh lines.
+She was in head-to-toe Chico’s carrying a big Prada tote with grommet detail.
 She had a complete look, and she was killing it.